 The feeling of holding the G502 LightSpeed is not much different from the previous wired G502, but the mouse keys feel different thanks to the counter-force springs, with the function of returning key travel to maintain the feeling of pressing and accuracy. .
 The sensor equipped for G502 LightSpeed is also HERO 25,600 DPI, speed 400 IPS.
 In addition, the foot system of the G502 LightSpeed has also been redesigned, more durable and larger, no longer easy to peel off like the old wired version.
-The price of the G502 LightSpeed series is about $89.
+The price of the G502 LightSpeed series is from

 The DeathAdder V2 Pro is a very worthy competitor to the G502 LightSpeed in the high-end wireless gaming mouse segment.
 This mouse I have also shared about the user experience here and it is also a Razer symbol that is “cut the cord”.
 DeathAdder is Razer’s oldest and most famous brand of ergonomic gaming mice.
 The DA V2 Pro version is also not much different in design from wired versions like the DA V2 or DA Elite, its weight at 88 g, significantly lighter than the G502 LightSpeed , and only slightly heavier than the G502 LightSpeed.
 G Pro.